Home » Latest Topics & Insights on Urology and Penis Enlargement » How does cystitis manifest itself in men? Symptoms, causes & treatment

 How is the diagnosis made?

-- 3. blood test: if systemic infection is suspected
+3. blood test:

-- 5. residual urine measurement or cystoscopy for chronic complaints
+5. residual urine measurement or cystoscopy:

 Which therapy really helps?